<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 4. Security measures

-Either way, you can use AI to search the contract to review quickly whether or not the contract contains CPS 230-compliant clauses.
+Lumin Insights provides a full AI summary of your contracts so you can quickly review whether or not the contract contains CPS 230-compliant clauses.

 CPS 230 Custom Data Section Creation CPS 230 Custom Data Section Creation